Esri/collector-tools/CollectorUtils/add_update_gnss_fields.md

 # Add GNSS Metadata Fields
 A Python script and corresponding toolbox to automatically add and update GNSS attributes to feature classes and domains to geodatabases.

-Supported in at least ArcGIS 10.3.x+ and ArcGIS Pro 1.4+
+Supported in at least ArcMap 10.4+ and ArcGIS Pro 2.0+

 This script/tool attempts to add the following fields to a Point Feature Class: